 Affordable real estate prices

-While property prices in major cities have been increasing in recent years, real estate in Portugal is reasonably priced compared to other EU countries, offering retirees the opportunity to purchase or rent homes at lower costs compared to other European destinations.
+While property prices in major cities have been increasing in recent years, real estate in Portugal is reasonably priced compared to other Western EU countries, offering retirees the opportunity to purchase or rent homes at lower costs compared to other European destinations.
 This affordability extends from charming rural properties to modern urban apartments.

 Who can retire in Portugal?